ome/ome-contributing/docs/github-pages.rst

 Build step
 ----------

-We need a build command that generates the static files to be deployed.
-E.g for JavaScript apps, this might be a `npm run build` command.
+We need a ``build`` command that generates the static files to be deployed e.g. for JavaScript apps, this might be a `npm run build` command.
 We use `vite.js` for several apps.
 See https://vite.dev/guide/static-deploy for their docs.